 An important element in maintaining a long-lasting artistic reputation is a “catalogue raisonne” of the artist’s works.
 It lists all of the known pieces.
 The best ones also faithfully reproduce each one.
 Wengenroth was very fortunate to have an outstanding one written by Ronald and Joan Stuckey.
 It was published in 1974 by the Boston Public Library in conjunction with Barre Publishers.

 The book divides Stengenroth’s art into three distinct periods: The “Early Years” (1931-1935), the “Middle Years” (1936-1951) and the “Later Years” (1952-1972).
 A “Supplement” to the Catalogue Raisonne was written by the Stuckeys in 1982 (Published by Black Oak Publishers) covering Stengenroth’s last 25 lithographs.

 Stengenroth’s early works have a darker, more somber tone.
 The lithograph “Long Cove” is typical of the period.
-Great composition, attention to detail and precision of execution but just not very much light with a more somber tone.
+Great composition, attention to detail and precision of execution but just not very much light.
 Stengenroth’s works were immediately popular and sold well.